breadboard-ai/breadboard/packages/breadboard/README.md

 });
 ```

 This board takes the `say` property and passes it to the two different output nodes, which can be identified as `outputOne` and `outputTwo` using the `$id` property, as properties named `firstHear` and `secondHear` respectively.
-For beter clarity, we will change the runner outputs to be logged to the console separately, using the ids we added to the output nodes against the id of the currently iterated node in the runner.
+For better clarity, we will change the runner outputs to be logged to the console separately, using the IDs we added to the output nodes against the ID of the currently iterated node in the runner.

 ```typescript
 else if (stop.type === "output") {